 Omega Chi Epsilon – Omega Chi Epsilon is the National Honor Society for Chemical Engineering.
 The Society promotes high scholarship, encourages original investigation in chemical engineering and recognizes the valuable traits of character, integrity and leadership.
 It serves both undergraduate and graduate students and fosters meaningful student-faculty dialogue.
 The name is based upon our motto: Ode Chrototos Eggegramai which means In this Society, professionalism is engraved in our minds.
 The letters OXE, or their Greek equivalent of WCE, represent Order of Chemical Engineers.
-The faculty advisor is Dr. Ryan Hartman.
+The faculty advisor is Dr. Margaret Liu.
 For additional information, visit the National OXE Website .

 UA AVS – AVS Science and Technology is a nonprofit organization that promotes communication, education, and research in the application of vacuum and other controlled environments to understand and develop interfaces, new materials, processes, and devices through the interaction of science and technology.
 Faculty advisers are Dr. Susan Burkett and Dr. Mark Weaver.
 For additional information, visit the National AVS Website.